Green Party of Montana: Aftermath

-Following the Green Party candidate's removal from the ballot, Steve Daines, the incumbent Republican, prevailed in the US Senate race by a margin of ten percentage points, following predictions that the Greens' absence would bolster Democrats.
+Steve Daines, the incumbent Republican, prevailed in the US Senate race by a margin of ten percentage points in spite of predictions that the Green Party's absence from the ballot would bolster Democrats.
 In April 2021, the Montana state legislature considered a bill that would make it easier for third parties to attain ballot access, by making petition signature matching requirements more lenient, barring signers from revoking their signatures after the petition deadline, and allowing anyone, irrespective of party registration, to collect signatures for third parties' petitions.
 The bill did not mention the Green Party specifically, but it was widely understood that its drafting and consideration was in response to the previous year's episode and the similar issue in 2018.
 The Montana House passed the bill in a party-line vote, with all Republicans supporting it and all Democrats opposing it.
 The Green Party still opposed portions of the bill, however, including a provision which required different numbers of signatures to be collected in different state legislative districts; they mounted a legal challenge to this provision in the federal Ninth Circuit Court.